ionutmatis16/slackoverflow/README.md

  * v3 - unifies both back-end and fontend, exposing a REST API on server and consuming it on client

 ## Functionalities
- * The users are able to ask questions and add tags to them.
+ * The users are able to ask questions and add tags to them
- * The user is able to filter the questions by tag or via a text search, which will match the title of the question.
+ * The user is able to filter the questions by tag or via a text search, which will match the title of the question
- * Each question may be answered one or more times by any user (including the original author).
+ * Each question may be answered one or more times by any user (including the original author)
- * Answers may be edited or deleted by their author.
+ * Answers may be edited or deleted by their author
- * Users may vote questions and answers (upvote and downvote).
+ * Users may vote questions and answers (upvote and downvote)
- * Based on upvotes and downvotes, the system computes a user score.
+ * Based on upvotes and downvotes, the system computes a user score

 ## v1 - back-end
  * layered architecture (database, persistence layer, business layer, console layer)